Nexmo/nexmo-developer/_use_cases/en/client-sdk-sendinblue-order-confirm.md

 curl -d "username=user-123" -H "Content-Type: application/x-www-form-urlencoded" -X POST http://localhost:3000/order
 ```

-This creates an order for user 'user-123'.
-For our purposes, this is a pre-defined static order, rather than a full-fledged shopping cart.
+This creates an order for user `user-123`.
+For our purposes, this is a predefined static order, rather than a full-fledged shopping cart.
 Check the server console logging, you will see something similar to:

 ``` text
 Creating order...